 Change in Company Type

 The takeover is the largest to date of a US company by a Chinese firm.
 In September 2013 Smithfield and Shuanghui combined their operations in a deal valued at approximately $7.1 billion, including the assumption of Smithfield's debt.
 Hong Kong-based Shuanghui International is the majority shareholder of Henan Shuanghui Investment & Development Co., which is China's biggest pork producer.
-The deal has raised concerns over food safety and security.
+The deal has raised concerns in the US over food safety and security.
 Smithfield expects the deal to increase exports of its pork products to China.

 The pork giant has identified 12 major brand names on which it plans to focus its attention.
-It intends to improve its annual profitability by about $90 million by fiscal 2014 and anticipates its packaged meats business, which accounted for 56% of fiscal 2013 sales, will maintain its solid profitability.
+It improve its annual profitability by about $90 million in 2014 and anticipates its packaged meats business, which accounted for 56% of fiscal 2013 sales, will maintain its solid profitability.
 Though in past years Smithfield was getting fat on acquisitions, recently the pork provider has been concentrating on shedding excess weight.
 The company restructured its pork segment by consolidating numerous independent operating companies into three regional ones and shuttered half a dozen packaged meats plants and one fresh pork plant that had been deemed inefficient and underutilized.
 This effort also included consolidating its sales organization.

 In pursuit of its strategy to acquire modest-sized companies that can easily be integrated into its existing business, Smithfield in May 2013 acquired a 50% stake in Kansas City Sausage Company, a leading US sausage and sow processor, for $35 million in cash.
 The purchase provides a growth opportunity in two key packaged meats categories -- breakfast sausage and dinner sausage -- and allows Smithfield to expand its sausage menu.